 Southern African Wildlife College

-Once they have completed their training, the rangers will be given the option to work in KAZA National Park, which is mainly sponsored by KfW Development Bank.
-The college is run by a longstanding project partner of KfW Development Bank, the Peace Parks Foundation.
+After their graduation, the rangers are permitted to work for KAZA national park, which is supervised by KfW Development Bank.
+The College is operated by the Peace Park Foundation, a long-standing project partner of KfW Development Bank.

 01. Image: Quelle / Author: Southern African Wildlife College

 02. Image: Quelle / Author: Southern African Wildlife College

 03. Image: Quelle / Author: Southern African Wildlife College